 Neonatal diarrhoea caused by rotavirus results in noteworthy economical losses due to extraordinary morbidity, mortality, treatment cost along with reduced growth rate of diseased animals.
 In present research work, a total of 245 animal faecal samples were collected from calves, buffalo calves, lambs, kids and piglets suffering with clinical signs of diarrhoea typical to the rotavirus infection from five different districts of Western Maharashtra region.
 Similarly, 61 stool samples from human infants and children up to 5 years with a history of yellow to greenish diarrhoea, a typical symptom of rotavirus infection were also collected from the same area of research work.
 By using RNA-PAGE technique, overall occurrence of rotavirus infection in humans and animals was noted to the tune of 49.18% (30/61) and 4.08% (10/245).
 After screening the cattle and buffalo samples, the occurrence was observed as 15% (09/60) and 1.81% (01/55), respectively.
-The experiment revealed highest percentage of overall prevalence in animal species in Solapur (9.3%) district followed by Satara (8.82%) and Kolhapur (4.47%) district, after that 50% occurrence was observed in Sangli and Pune districts each, followed by Kolhapur district with 35.29% positivity.
+The experiment revealed highest percentage of overall prevalence in animal species in Solapur (9.3%) district followed by Satara (8.82%) and Kolhapur (4.47%) districts, while no positivity was observed in Sangli and Pune districts.
+In case of human samples processed, high positivity was observed in Satara (70%) district, after that 50% occurrence was noted in Sangli, Solapur and Pune districts each, followed by Kolhapur district with 35.29% positivity.
 While, no significant sex-wise difference was observed in rotavirus prevalence exhibited in human and animal species.
 However, the current study found a significant prevalence of rotavirus infection (49.18%) in children of Western Maharashtra, highlighting a concerning scenario from the public health point of view and requiring a significant preventive action in the study area.